 - A careless installer could block flues or airbricks.

 - They might blow insulation materials out of the top of the walls into your loft, or even into next door.

-- If they fail to distribute the material evenly, it could create air pockets.
+- If they don’t distribute the material evenly, it could create air pockets.
 These can lead to cold areas on your internal walls, causing patches of condensation and mould.

 - The cavity insulation might cause the wall ties holding your walls together to rust.
-However, this should only happen if damp gets in because your brickwork is crumbling or is often exposed to torrential rain – so you really shouldn’t have chosen cavity wall insulation to start with.
+But this could only happen if damp gets in, if your brickwork is crumbling or if it’s exposed to regular torrential rain.
+In this case, cavity wall insulation is best avoided in the first place.

 Other ways to insulate your home

 Browse our handy user guides to discover some of the many ways you can improve your home’s insulation levels for roof, loft, walls, windows and doors.

 Roof and loft insulation

 In just the same way as we lose much of our body heat through our heads, as much as a quarter of the heat in uninsulated homes wafts out through the roof.
 Filling your loft space with insulation could be a very cost-effective way to retain heat in your home and save on your energy bills.